williamiommi/sanity-plugin-i18n-fields/README.md

   // the ui option it lets you play with the UI of the plugin. ui?: {
     type?: 'slider' | 'dropdown' // the ui of the plugin.
 Default is 'slider' position?: 'top' | 'bottom' // the position of the 'slider', above or below the input field.
-Default is 'top' selected?: 'border' | 'background' // the ui of the selected locale when type is 'slider'.
+Default is 'bottom' selected?: 'border' | 'background' // the ui of the selected locale when type is 'slider'.
 Default is 'border' },
   // the locales option is the core of the configuration.
 It lets you configure all the available locales of your project.